wulu-epic/short-video-creator/README.md

-# Automatic Short Form Content Video Creator (asFCVC 🔥)
+# Automatic Short Form Content Video Creator (W.I.P)

 This project automates the creation of short-form content by scraping subreddits, synthesizing audio using Google Text-to-Speech (gTTS), and rendering videos with template background videos and subtitles.
+Keep in mind that this project is still a work-in-progress and things will likely change in the near future and might not function as intended as of right now.

 ## Setup